Frank Carlucci: Department of Defense

 Carlucci was United States Deputy Secretary of Defense from 1981 to 1983.
 He served as United States National Security Advisor from 1986 to 1987, where he appointed Colin Powell, later his successor, as Deputy National Security Advisor.

 Carlucci became US Secretary of Defense in 1987 after Caspar Weinberger resigned due his wife's disabling back pain.
 Carlucci served in that position until the end of the Reagan administration, on January 20, 1989.
 Carlucci was notable during the administration for advocating an arms build-up known as the Strategic Defense Initiative to hasten the end of the Cold War, a policy that Reagan followed.

 Later life

 Business

 After leaving the Reagan administration in 1983, Carlucci was named president and later chairman of Sears World Trade, a subsidiary of Sears.
 Sears announced it would wind down the subsidiary in October 1986.
-By December, 1986, Carlucci returned to government service.

-Carlucci served as chairman of the Carlyle Group from 1992 to 2003 and chairman emeritus until 2005.
+By December 1986, Carlucci returned to government service.
+He served as inaugural chairman of the Carlyle Group from 1992 to 2003 and chairman emeritus until 2005.
 He had business interests in the following companies: Ashland Global Holdings, General Dynamics, Westinghouse, Neurogen, CB Commercial Real Estate, Nortel, BDM International, Quaker Oats, and Kaman.
 Carlucci was at one time a director of the private security firm Wackenhut and was a co-founder and senior member of the Frontier Group, a private-equity investment firm.
-Carlucci was an advisory board member of G2 Satellite Solutions and the Chairman Emeritus of Nortel Networks.
+Carlucci was an advisory board member of G2 Satellite Solutions and the Chairman Emeritus of Nortel.